What is this feature everyone is talking about?

 They each look like a search bar because fundamentally that’s what a command bar is.
 There’s a space for the user to query, and there’s a space to show results.
 More advanced versions will also show default actions (before the user has started typing).

-Here's a couple examples.
+Here are a couple of examples.
 You can see the same basic anatomy in each:

 When you search, the user sees relevant results.
 What happens when a user selects an action?